ZHAW-HSB/alma-link-checker/README.md

 **Configuration**

-* Languages can be configured in configuration.php.
+* Languages can be configured in configuration.php
 * Labels can be set in translations/*
 * Fallback language is "de"
 * Pre-configured languages are de, en, fr, it